4405 51 Avenue, St Paul, AB

 Trauma Counselling

 Trauma counselling is a way of talking to someone who can help you feel better after something bad happens to you.
 Sometimes, when something bad happens, you might feel scared, sad, angry, or confused for a long time.
-You might have nightmares, flashbacks, or trouble sleeping.
-You might also think that it was your fault or that you are not safe anymore.
+You might have nightmares, flashbacks, or trouble sleeping. additionally, you may think that it was your fault or that you are not safe anymore.
 These feelings can make it hard for you to do things you normally enjoy, like playing with friends, going to school, or having fun.

 Trauma counselling can help you understand your feelings and learn how to cope with them.
 A trauma counsellor is trained to listen to you and help you find ways to feel better.
 They will not judge you or make you feel bad about what happened.
-They will also respect your privacy and not tell anyone else what you talk about, unless you are in danger.
+The counsellor will also respect your privacy and not tell anyone else what you talk about unless you are in danger.

 Learn More About Trauma Counselling